Spinach Salad with Chicken

 Historical Notes for this Recipe:

-This salad was first posted in 2006.
-The photos were updated in 2012, and the salad was updated with more information in 2021.
+This spinach salad topped with chicken and an Asian dressing was first posted in 2006!
+The photos were updated in 2012, and the salad was last updated with more information in 2025.

 15 Comments on “Spinach Salad with Chicken”